imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 ### Get and Set all Items
-With the methods setAllItems() and getAllItems() it is possible to set and get the internal Map ValueObject.
+The methods `setAllItems()` and `getAllItems()` can be used to set and get the raw data from the internal Map ValueObject.
 See the following example:

     // create a Java HashMap
     HashMap hashMap = new HashMap();